 Why you can trust TechRadar We spend hours testing every product or service we review, so you can be sure you’re buying the best.
 Find out more about how we test.

-In the year 2004, Hawk Host (opens in new tab) decided it was the perfect time for it to spread its wings and ascend to the electronic skies.
-Although the name Hawk Host came later on (up to 2008 they called themselves Devoted Host), the company was founded and headquartered in Fergus (Canada), and has since been providing shared hosting (opens in new tab), cloud hosting (opens in new tab), reseller hosting (opens in new tab), semi-dedicated hosting and VPS (opens in new tab) solutions to all types of businesses.
+In the year 2004, Hawk Host decided it was the perfect time for it to spread its wings and ascend to the electronic skies.
+Although the name Hawk Host came later on (up to 2008 they called themselves Devoted Host), the company was founded and headquartered in Fergus (Canada), and has since been providing shared hosting, cloud hosting, reseller hosting, semi-dedicated hosting and VPS solutions to all types of businesses.

 According to Hawk Host, the best web hosting solution is one where the services themselves know how to recover from common problems, as opposed to other hosts that require fixes from people.
 We have to agree with that, although the statement is somewhat reductive.
 In addition, they claim to monitor the “health” of all their servers night and day to ensure their timely response to any potential problems.